x64nik/blog/posts/argocd-pr-deployments.md

           }
 ```

-Here we are using github personal access token that we generated in the previously to call github api.
+Here we're using the GitHub personal access token that we generated previously to call the GitHub API.

 ```yaml
 annotations: